katherinehebert/reading_notes/README.md

-# reading_notes
- Notes on article readings
+# Notes on readings from articles related to my PhD